gatsbyjs/gatsby/docs/docs/conceptual/image-plugin-architecture.md

 #### The `StaticImage` component

-A a lightweight wrapper around `GatsbyImage`, this component is detected during the build process and the props are extracted to enable images to be downloaded, and processed by `gatsby-plugin-sharp` without needing GraphQL.
+A lightweight wrapper around `GatsbyImage`, this component is detected during the build process and the props are extracted to enable images to be downloaded, and processed by `gatsby-plugin-sharp` without needing GraphQL.

 #### Plugin toolkit